ladybug-tools/honeybee-core/docs/index.rst

 To install the core library try ``pip install -U honeybee-core``.

-If you want to also include the command line interface try ``pip install -U honeybee-core[cli]``.

-To check if the Honeybee command line is installed correctly try ``honeybee viz`` and you should get a ``viiiiiiiiiiiiizzzzzzzzz!`` back in response!
+To check if the Honeybee command line interface is installed correctly try ``honeybee viz`` and you should get a ``viiiiiiiiiiiiizzzzzzzzz!`` back in response!